afteracademy/goserve-docs/mongo/getting-started.md

 export API_KEY=your-api-key
 ```

+Note: API_KEY `1D3F2DD1A5DE725DD4DF1D82BBB37` is created as default by this project through mongo init scripts.

-If your database is empty, create an entry in the `api_keys` collection (or use the seeded key if provided).
-See [API key setup](/api-keys) for options.
+If your database is empty, create an entry in the `api_keys` collection.

+See [API key setup](/api-keys) for more details.

 ### 2. Sign Up